Editorial: Scammers out in force in 2018 tax season - BC Local News

 This year it seems to be worse than ever.

-Every year around this time (and indeed, increasingly, throughout the year), we hear from people who have either been scammed, or have had someone try unsuccessfully to scam them.
+Every year around this time (and indeed, increasingly, throughout the year), we hear from people who have either been scammed, or someone has tried unsuccessfully to scam them.

 It always ramps up around now because it’s tax return time.
-Scammers prey on people’s fear of being hit with a huge bill because they’ve done something wrong on their taxes.
-Not something deliberately wrong — in all likelihood most of the intentional tax cheats sleep like babies — but something they didn’t know they needed to include or exclude.
+Scammers prey on regular people’s fear of being hit with a huge bill because they’ve done something wrong on their taxes.
+Not something deliberately wrong (most of the intentional tax cheats sleep like a baby, we’d guess), but something they didn’t know they needed to include or exclude.
+Citizens, generally, are afraid of the Canada Revenue Agency.

 So people, particularly seniors, tend to be vulnerable to the unscrupulous who call in an attempt to extract money.
 Tax scams generally have a few things in common, though there is a range of sophistication.

-Often, they’ll start with a phone call, either with a person on the end of the line or an automated message, that informs the hapless receiver that the call originates from the CRA.
-After that claim elevates the listener’s heart rate, they’re then told they owe money for some reason — the more incomprehensible the better, for the scammers.
-That is typically followed by the threat of arrest or other legal action if the person doesn’t pay up immediately — as in, give us your credit card number over the phone right now or find the RCMP at your door.
+Often, they’ll start with a phone call, either with a person on the end of the line or an automated message, that informs the hapless receiver that they’re from the CRA.
+After that claim has struck fear into the heart of the person, they’re then told they owe money for some reason — the more incomprehensible the better, for the scammers.
+Often after that there’s a threat of arrest or other legal action if the person doesn’t pay up immediately — as in, give me your credit card number over the phone right now or find the RCMP at your door.

 Of course the CRA does not act in this manner.
 They will not phone you if there is something wrong with your taxes.
 They will not demand immediate payment over the phone.
 They will never demand payment in bitcoin (yes, really, scammers are this brazen).
 They will not send the RCMP to arrest you.